Community Centre: 155 Auburn Street.

 They will always listen and talk in a non-judgmental manner and develop fun and engaging activities suited to young people with different needs.

-Keep an eye on this page for all of the fun planned for the July School Holidays.
+Watch this space for all of the details for the December/January School holiday activities.

 School Holiday Program: